MahnFrammen/CSTGF/README.md

 # CSTGF
-#ZachPedersen
+#ZachPedersen, Rylan Casanova
 #RicardoCitro

-My entry for the Project 3 – Green's Function and ODE for CST 305
+Our entry for the Project 3 – Green's Function for CST 305

 Library and Program installation steps: